FerrenF/Amazon-Review-Sentiment-Analysis-Pipeline/readme.md

 ## About

-This was originally a semester project for a data science I (Hunter Williams of the posted group members) participated in.
+This was originally a semester project for a Data Science group.
+I am Hunter Williams of the posted group members that participated in it.
 It takes text from amazon reviews and tries to predict the sentiment displayed in the review on a negative-positive scale.

 I was mad that the model wasn't working better so I messed with it a ton even after the semester ended.
 This is version THREE of this.